wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

    PROTIP: The mascot "Appy" is an owl.
 She is associated with AppExchange.
    <img width="320" src="https://cdnjs.cloudflare.com/ajax/libs/design-system/2.6.2/images/carousel/carousel-01.jpg">

-1. Flip back to the "Home" page tab on your browser.
+1. Close the tab or or flip back to the "Home" page tab on your browser.
 1. Press Esc (escape) on your keyboard to exit the App Launcher dialog.

 AppExchange partners build ISVforce apps and Lightning Platform OEM Embedded apps.